 Reformers should not hold their breath

 It is not likely that banks or credit unions will offer a loan until payday anytime soon.
 They have status as institutions, which leads many to think they are safe.
 However, the credit cards and overdraft policies many have makes them anything but.
-You can read more in the Payday Loan Facts and Statistics Report on Personal Money Market.
+You can read more in the Payday Loan Facts and Statistics Report on Personal Money Store.